DanielArzani/code-playground/notes.md

   - Don't forget to remove the CDNs

+  - Don't forget to adds save functionality

+  - Fix the tabs styles

+  - Add a new theme for the text since the old one is gone and delete the un-needed css

 - Add types to code once combined and working

 - Add the convenient plugins